EricssonResearch/trap/README.md

 			<version>1.3.0-SNAPSHOT</version>
 		</dependency>

 The recommended way is to include the specific transports as needed.
-The full list of transports is available in the main repo <https://github.com/EricssonResearch/trap/tree/master/trap-transports>.
+The full list of transports is available in the [main repo](https://github.com/EricssonResearch/trap/tree/master/trap-transports).
 Some transports, such as HTTP, have multiple providers.
 It is recommended to use the best provider available (e.g. Servlet) when applicable.

 # Getting Started
-Have a look at the examples <https://github.com/EricssonResearch/trap/tree/master/trap-api/src/main/java/com/ericsson/research/trap/examples>.
+Have a look at [the examples](https://github.com/EricssonResearch/trap/tree/master/trap-api/src/main/java/com/ericsson/research/trap/examples).
 They provide a good Java quickstart.
 JavaScript is coming soon™.

 # Documentation